 If a student has two different residences due to his / her parents’ joint custody agreement, is the school district required to provide transportation to / from both locations?

 If both parents live in the same school district, the distance from each parent’s residence to the child’s school would determine whether transportation would be required under state pupil transportation laws and the school board’s policy.
 For example, if the school board adheres to the two mile limit for pupil transportation and both residences are located two or more miles from the child’s school, transportation should be provided to/from both locations.

 If the concern relates to the operation of the school bus, or equipment on the bus, you may wish to contact the nearest State Patrol District Office.
-Contact information for all State Patrol offices can be found on the Department of Transportation web site at http://wisconsindot.gov/Pages/about-wisdot/who-we-are/dsp/loc-contact.aspx .
+Contact information for all State Patrol offices can be found on the Department of Transportation website.

 It is understood that all traffic conditions through which pupils must travel present some degree of hazard.
 If such conditions constitute an unacceptable level of danger and cannot be corrected by other local units of government, a school board may develop a plan to designate such an area as "unusually hazardous" and provide appropriate safeguards, which may or may not include transportation.
-Additional information related to unusually hazardous transportation areas is available at https://dpi.wi.gov/parental-education-options/transportation/hazardous-transportation.
+See our unusually hazardous transportation page for additional information.

 Yes.
-Unless the school district is exempt from the transportation requirement under the "city option" provision (see s.
+Unless the school district is exempt from the transportation requirement under the "city option" provision (s.
 121.54(1), Wis.
-Stats), the law requires that transportation be provided "to and from public school" for all eligible pupils.
+Stats.), the law requires that transportation be provided "to and from public school" for all eligible pupils.
 Accordingly, transportation must be provided both from the child's home to school and from school to home.
 This obligation includes transporting pupils to/from a half-day kindergarten program at the noon hour.